bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

 In this blog, I would briefly explain above three protocols and how to implement them in actual STM codes.

 ### 2.1 NMT
 When we aim to communicate with motor driver, we first have to know about NMT.
+Briefly, NMT defines the network state of the device - the CANOpen device

+- Initilization
+- Pre-operational
+-

+For this reason, when we first want to

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/Researches/SliderTendonLinearActuator/Fig1.png" | relative_url }})